little-fort/mcp-dotnet-mssql/README.md

 - Support for direct connections to Microsoft SQL Server
 - Dynamic schema and metadata introspection
-- CSV export of query results for improved performance
+- CSV export of query results for improved performance over JSON
 - Configurable permissions for write access and database visibility

 ## Usage